Helpful tips to write Learning Outcomes for your courses!

 12. Check that you have appropriate course goals.

-One last note is to remind students of the learning outcomes for each unit.
 You may want to use a feature, such as Checking Your Understanding at the end of the unit for students to do a self-check.

 This document is based on: